verhas/javageci/README.md

     }
 ```

-The test runs during the build process and it generates files if that is
+The test runs during the build process and it generates files, whenever that is
 needed.
 If files were generated it means that the code was not up to
 date and a new compilation has to be done.
 In this case the
 `Assertions.fail()` will be invoked and you have to start the build
 process again.
 Second time the code generation will recognize that the
 code it could generate is already there and the process will not fail.

-For further information visit the following documentations
+For further information see the following content:

 * [Tutorials](TUTORIAL.md)
 * [Reference documentation](REFERENCE.adoc)